hall-n/hall-n.github.io/Religious Institutions/Sacral image of wanderer.md

 "The wanderer is therefore a sacral figure, a vehicle for a divinity.
-Theyugyosha is on the contrary a holy figure, the vehicle or messenger of a god, kami no shisha, even himself a disguised god and dispenser of blessings" (Blacker 2008, 587)
+Theyugyosha is on the contrary a holy figure, the vehicle or messenger of a god, kami no shisha, even himself a disguised god and dispenser of blessings" ( #Blacker_1984 , 587)